What is ultra-processed food?

 Group one: Unprocessed and minimally processed

 Unprocessed and minimally processed foods make up 30 per cent of the calories eaten in a typical UK diet.

-Unprocessed foods include fruit, vegetables, nuts, seeds, grains, beans, pulses and natural animal products such as eggs, fish and milk.
+Unprocessed foods include fruit, vegetables, nuts, seeds, grains, beans, pulses and natural animal products such as eggs, fish, milk and unprocessed meat.